AB7zz/WebExtractor/README.md

 ## License

-This project is licensed under Apache 2.0.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under MIT License

 ## Contact